Where Chess and Life Collide

 Click here for a link to a series of videos entitled "Beauty and Entertainment" by GM Roman Dzindzichashvili, where amazing chess compositions and real-game positions are discussed, primarily for their aesthetic quality.

 Community: The Humanity in Competition

 However, one of the greatest things I have discovered about chess is the openness of its community, in that people who are fierce competitors and who may be facing each other in a high-stakes tournament the following day will freely discuss chess ideas and positions.
 Imagine an active football coach at the highest level writing books and revealing secrets that may be used against him in the future, at least in his opponent's awareness and avoidance.
-This may seem to contradict the first bullet point above somewhat, but that aforementioned point is of particular instances of unpleasantries I have experienced, while this point is general and abstract in the same sense as what is meant when a pop star says, "We can all work together..."
-This is the humanity in competition, as it's ultimately only a game and it's only money, but people who love the competitive games we play will often do things that are personally inadvisable but which further the game as a whole.
+This may seem to contradict the first bullet point above somewhat, but that aforementioned point is of particular instances of unpleasantries that I have experienced, while this point is general and abstract in the same sense as what is meant when a pop musician says to their audience, "We can all work together..."
+This is the humanity in competition, as it's ultimately only a game and it's only money, but people who love such games will often do things that are personally inadvisable but which further the game as a whole.

 There's another small lesson: That all of these games and sports we play are lessons or are made for lessons to be learned - some large scale and some minute and momentarily personal.
-People who love chess seem to love to talk about chess, sometimes to a fault, and I hope to do this on Hubpages into the future - the talking bit, hopefully falling short of any major fault.
+People who love chess seem to love to talk about chess, sometimes to a fault, and I hope to do this on Hubpages into the future -- the talking bit, hopefully falling short of any major fault.
 So I'll apologize for the additional lessons that I added after saying the one was the last one, and I'll hope that you enjoy my future Hubs.
-I'll be making chess education and news posts, and I'll also be discussing music, specifically jazz and rock from the 50's through the 70's.

 Thank you for reading.